 PacificJust Thematic Sessions Series

-These sessions focus on the needs of prosecutors and other competent authorities in the context of investigations or trials involving core international crimes – war crimes, crimes against humanity, and genocide – in national courts.
+Throughout the year, PacificJust convenes thematic sessions with judicial and law enforcement practitioners to strengthen legal capacity, foster cooperation, and share global best practices across the Pacific Rim.
+These sessions are tailored to the needs of prosecutors and other competent authorities in the context of investigations or trials involving core international crimes – war crimes, crimes against humanity, and genocide.

 PacificJust Autumn Session